f-droid/fdroid-website/_docs/Build_Server_Setup.md

 run that script again and the existing one will be updated in place.

 Once it's complete you'll have a new base box called 'buildserver' which is what's used for your App build runs.
-Now you can build packages as as you used to, but when you run `fdroid build --verbose --server ...` App build runs will be isolated inside a virtual machine.
+Now you can build packages as you used to, but when you run `fdroid build --verbose --server ...` App build runs will be isolated inside a virtual machine.